South West Wales Faculty

 Come and share an evening amongst others and try it out ...

 Hester Mannion was last years winner of the Student Prize, congratulations to all entrants which were of a very high standard.

-Katie Williams was last years Annual Conference Bursary winner and will be attending the Annual General Meeting to feedback on her experience.
+Katie Williams was last years Annual Conference Bursary winner and will be attended the Annual General Meeting to feedback on her experience.

 Access our AiT Handbook [PDF] which has everything you need to know as a Trainee from the very start of your training.